foodsAvoid standard versions

 What to do nextCheck before you trust it

-1Name the label
+1Name the exception

 3Choose the safer path